By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Finding your way from the nightmares back to the land of dreams, that is the work of recovery.
 The dreams you are looking for are not the fantasies of childhood but the solid dreams an adult should have of what can be and what they can become.

-Rebuilding hope and recreating dreams are what makes a life worth the effort to live it.
+Rebuilding hope and recreating dreams is what makes a life worth the effort to live it.
 If you get nothing else from your recovery program then fully engage in the search for hope, the recreating of dreams.

 My own philosophy of counseling is that I am a guide along the path towards that happy life we all need and deserve.
 I share the things I have learned from taking this walk we call life and I am blessed to be able to learn from others the lessons they have learned.

-Sometimes in this journey we have to walk through some very dark and scary places.
+Sometimes in this journey, we have to walk through some very dark and scary places.
 We may struggle with monsters or demons.
 But always keep your eye on the light shining off on that distant horizon.

 A colleague of mine recently described it very succinctly.
 You may have to walk through the valley of the shadows of death, don’t stop and camp there.